-With the develop at top speed of orthopedic treatment technology, the cure rate of bone defects has been increasing, but there are still some cases that cannot be cured due to various factors.
-Therefore, bone tissue engineering still faces many problems [24,44].
+With the fast development of orthopedic treatment technology, the cure rate of bone defects has been increasing, but there are still some cases that cannot be cured due to various factors.
+Therefore, bone tissue engineering still faces many problems [24], [44].
 After the bone injury, the factors affecting bone healing include vascular dysfunction, insufficient osteoblast number, or decreased activity.
 These factors can make it difficult to form new bone in the injured area and hinder the natural healing process [27].
-After bone tissue injury, its internal microenvironment will undergo certain changes, including a decrease in pH, a decrease in oxygen content, an increase in reactive oxygen species concentration, and so on [43].
-According to relevant research, these factors will have certain adverse effects on bone injury repair [18].
-Therefore, the creation of a microenvironment favorable for bone repair will facilitate the repair of bone defects [17].
+After bone tissue injury, its internal microenvironment undergoes certain changes, including a decrease in pH, a decrease in oxygen content, an increase in reactive oxygen species concentration and so on [43].
+According to relevant research, these factors have certain adverse effects on bone injury repair [18].
+Therefore, the creation of a microenvironment favorable for bone repair facilitates the repair of bone defects [17].

 A suitable 3D-printed bone repair scaffold is an important part of tissue engineering strategies [34].
 Researching and developing bone-substituting biomaterials has attracted considerable interest in the biomaterials and orthopedics fields [32].
 In addition to the selection of appropriate materials, the macro- and microstructural properties of materials are crucial [54].
-Ideal bone tissue engineering scaffolds suitable for bone defect treatment must have appropriate three-dimensional structure and porosity, be able to provide a high specific surface area for cell adhesion, have mechanical strength capable of carrying the bone defect site, and have biocompatibility, bone conductivity, bone induction, angiogenesis and biodegradability [13,33].
-The porosity of 3D scaffolds for bone repair must be high enough and have a well-connected pore structure with a high specific surface area [16].
-This will allow cells to grow inward and distribute throughout the porous scaffold, thus promoting the reconstruction and repair of bone tissue [14].
+Ideal bone tissue engineering scaffolds suitable for bone defect treatment must have appropriate three-dimensional structure and porosity, be able to provide a high specific surface area for cell adhesion, have mechanical strength capable of carrying the bone defect site, and be biocompatibile, have good bone conductivity, bone induction, angiogenesis and biodegradability [13], [33].
+The porosity of 3D scaffolds for bone repair must be high enough and have a wellconnected pore structure with a high specific surface area [16].
+This will make the cells to be able to grow inward and distribute throughout the porous scaffold, thus promoting the reconstruction and repair of bone tissue [14].
 The scaffold shall also have sufficient micropores to facilitate the inward growth of capillaries.
 Porosity and pore connectivity are critical for the transport and exchange of nutrients and the elimination of metabolic wastes [22].
-The pore size of the scaffold is also a matter of importance, because when it is too small, cells can clog the stent aperture.
+The pore size of the scaffold is also a matter of importance, because when it is too small, cells can clog the scaffold pore size.
 The proper pore size of the scaffold facilitates the formation of extracellular matrix and neovascularization.
-Scaffolds suitable for bone repair should have a pore size of 200-900μm [15].
+Scaffolds suitable for bone repair should have a pore size of 200-900 μm [15].